andude10/SecurePass/README.md

-# SecurePass

 Password manager.
 On login, if the master-password is correct, the SQLite database is decrypted.
 On exit, the database is encrypted back.

-## The application has the following features:

-- Application saves all password changes
+## Features:

+- Password history
 - Customizable password generator
+- Passwords tags
-- Protected notes
+- Encrypted password notes
-- The password database can be decrypted knowing the master-password through other programs.
+- The general format of the SQLite database, the database can be decrypted in other ways by knowing the master password

-## A bit about the implementation:

-Application used the repository pattern.
-There was a problem with database encryption because standard SQLite doesn't support encryption, so I used SQLCipher which can be encrypted.
+## Implementation

+This is a freelance project and the order required the use of SQLite.
+But the normal version of the database does not support encryption, for this reason I decided to use SQLCipher.